The National Bread Museum of Grain-Baking-Bread Culture

 The European resource for these museums is ATLAS - Bread Museums in Europe & Beyond - a resource guide book.
 See below.

-As the NBM Founder, the "bread museum" knowledge began with the book, The Book of Bread by Jerome Assire, 1996, with an index of bread museums for my 1st trip to see 3-4.
-Then later I used the museum database by Dimitrije Vujadinovic on breadculture.net (copy & paste).
+As the NBM Founder, the "bread museum" knowledge began with the book, The Book of Bread by Jerome Assire, 1996, with an index of bread museums for my 2000 trip to Germany & The Netherlands to see 3-4.
+Then in 2010, I used the museum database on breadculture.net (copy & paste) by Dimitrije Vujadinovic to visit 7 more in France, Belgium, & others in The Netherlands.

-Even though the National Bread Museum of Grain-Baking-Bread Culture is still an "on line" museum as of now, it has gained international recognition!
-It is listed in the ATLAS - Bread Museums in Europe & Beyond representing the USA, out of 90+ bread-related museums in other countries world wide!
-The book is a free download at breadculture.net (copy & paste or type it into a search bar as the "link" doesn't work to get you there).
+Even though the National Bread Museum of Grain-Baking-Bread Culture (NBM) is an "on line" museum as of now, it is available worldwide, and has gained international recognition!
+It is listed in the ATLAS - Bread Museums in Europe & Beyond to represent the USA, out of 90+ bread-related museums in other countries world wide!
+The book is a free download (or to view) at breadculture.net (copy & paste or type the address into a search bar as a "link" doesn't work to get you there).
 Click on Bread Publications in the website's left menu.
-The NBM listing is on page 92.
+In the ATLAS, the NBM's listing is on page 92.

 The Mission